annadle/WWW/README.md

 * JavaScript
 * React with TypeScript
 * Vite
+* Chrome Extension API

 ## Acknowledgements
 We acknowledge the WIT team for running the Hackathon, providing food, and providing help.
-We acknowledge https://getcssscan.com/css-buttons-examples for their button templates.
+We also acknowledge [CSS Scan](https://getcssscan.com/css-buttons-examples) for their button templates.
+Lastly, we acknowledge WebAIM for their [Contrast Checker Resource](https://webaim.org/resources/contrastchecker/).